flyacts/backend/packages/base-entities/README.md

-# FLYACTS Base Entities
+# FLYACTS Backend Core Entities

-This repo has some basic entities for all the Backends in use
+This repository provides entities for  starting a new backend using our [stack](https://github.com/flyacts/backend).

+The following entities are provided:

+* Base (Abstract)
+* User
+* Role
+* AccessToken